MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/supply-chain/transportation/tasks/set-up-hub-accessorial-charges-accessorial-masters.md

 7. Feche a página.

 ## <a name="set-up-a-hub-accessorial-charge"></a>Configurar um encargo suplementar do hub
-1. Vá para Gerenciamento de transporte > Configurar > Classificação > Encargos suplementares do hub.
+1. Acesse Gerenciamento de transporte > Configurar > Classificação > Encargos suplementares do hub.
 2. Clique em Novo.
 3. No campo ID suplementar do hub, digite um valor.
 4. No campo Hub, clique no botão suspenso para abrir a pesquisa.